-Today’s Scripture: The kingdom of God is like a man scattering seed on the ground (Mark 4:26 NIV).
+Scripture: The kingdom of God is like a man scattering seed on the ground; (Mark 4:26 NIV).

-There are 3 different parables that teaches us about the sower, Matthew 13:3-9; Mark 4:1-20; and Luke 8:4-15.
-Today’s Scripture teaches us about the growing of the seed which is known as the germination process.
+There are 3 different parables that teach us about the sower, Matthew 13:3-9; Mark 4:1-20; and Luke 8:4-15.
+Each passage teaches us about the germination process which is how seeds grow.

 The one who sows the seed is Jesus.
 The “seed” is the Word of God.
 The “ground or soil” represents the heart of man.
 There are four types of ground/soil:

 - Thorny – “choked.”